kthhrv/birthday-demo/README.md

   - Configuration of App to send exceptions to Sentry
   - Configuration of Sentry to notify teams

-- Secret/Env Vars Management: Envars
+- Secret/Env-variable Management: Envars
-  - pre-commit checks for unencrypted secrets
+  - `pre-commit` checks for unencrypted secrets
   - I've developed a solution that leans towards developer ease of use over centralisation
     - https://github.com/timeoutdigital/envars
+  - Other solutions are available and approiate ;-)

 ## Architectural design choices